a-sync/arma3pregen/README.md

 Additional information is loaded through various steam APIs but the [steam workshop](https://steamcommunity.com/app/107410/workshop/) is considered the single source of truth.

 ## Preset name
-Custom preset name / file name appended to the URL after `?`.
+Custom preset name / file name can be appended to the URL after `?`.
 Only alphanumeric characters + `_` is allowed.
-If the preset name exists, the ID list must be separated with `=`.
+If the preset name is set, the ID list must be separated with `=`.

 ## ID list
 Comma `,` separated list of IDs evaluated from left to right in order.
 Appended to the URL after `?` or `=`.